Skullcandy launches first ever noise-cancelling earbuds and they're less than £100

 A pair of ANC earbuds make for a great investment.
 But in comparison to ANC headphones, they’re also markedly more expensive, with pairs from Apple, Samsung and Sony costing upward of £150.

-That’s why we’re happy to report that, not only that Skullcandy is launching its first-ever pair of wireless noise-cancelling earbuds today (28th January 2021), but they’re also one of the best-priced pairs on the market.
+That’s why we’re happy to report that not only that Skullcandy has just launched its first-ever pair of wireless noise-cancelling earbuds – but that they’re also one of the best-priced pairs on the market.

 That’s right: the Indy ANC are on sale for a highly impressive £99.99.
 When compared against the Apple Airpods Pro (£199 at Amazon), Samsung Galaxy Buds Pro Wireless Bluetooth (£219 at Currys PC World) or the Sony WF-1000XM3 headphones (£164.96 at Amazon), they make for a far less expensive alternative.